Does Bleach Kill Cockroaches?

 Effectiveness Across Life Stages

 Cockroaches go through different life stages: from egg to nymph, and finally, to adult.
 Bleach can be effective against all these stages if used correctly.
 However, the difficulty lies in ensuring that all individuals, especially the more hidden and protected nymphs, are exposed to the bleach, making it a less reliable method for complete eradication.
+The table below outlines how well bleach works against each life stage, highlighting the strengths and limitations of using bleach for cockroach control:

 Does Bleach Repel Roaches and Affect Their Behavior?